FeedForward Neural Networks: Layers, Functions, and Importance

 Gradient Learning Algorithm

-• The smaller the learning rate the longer GD converges or may approach maximum iteration before finding the optimal point
+• The smaller the learning rate, the longer GD converges or may approach maximum iteration before finding the optimal point

 The Gradient Descent method’s steps are:

-1. pick a beginning point (initialization) (initialization)
+1. Pick a beginning point (initialization)

-2. compute the gradient at this spot
+2. Compute the gradient at this spot

-3. produce a scaled step in the opposite direction to the gradient (objective: minimize) (objective: minimize)
+3. Produce a scaled step in the opposite direction to the gradient (objective: minimize) (objective: minimize)

-4. repeat points 2 and 3 until one of the conditions is met:
+4. Repeat points 2 and 3 until one of the conditions is met:

 • maximum number of repetitions reached